 Chegg CEO Dan Rosensweig believes the slowdown in the education industry is temporary.
 Analysts give the stock a Buy and a price target of US$52.64.

-Need a better share trading platform?
+Looking for a better share trading platform?
 Check out Finder's full review of the best online brokers in Australia right now.